 In 1960 Ed took the long step when he married Nancy.
 Three children resulted from this marriage: sons Glen and Dale and daughter Diana.
 For the next 58 years this family would travel the world together.

-Ed took up handball and joined the Palo Alto Elks Club.
-There, he met many of his longtime friends.
-And years later, he was instrumental in keeping the club alive when it ran into financial trouble.
-He was elected as the Exalted Ruler of the Elks, a very proud moment in his life.
+School took up much of Ed's time; however, he did find time to hone his handball skills and to lend his expertise to the Palo Alto Elks Club.
+There he met many of his long time friends and was instrumental in keeping the club alive when it ran into financial trouble.
+His efforts earned him the position of 'Exalted Ruler of the Elks,' a position he cherished for life.

 Ed also found time to volunteer as a little league soccer coach and to compete in various handball tournaments, including several with his oldest son.
 Together they won many tournaments, and at age 80 he won his final handball championship.
 Ed also enjoyed fishing trips to Alaska, where he was highly successful, so much so that he would donate his catch to the veterans hospital in Palo Alto.

 At 6 feet 3 inches, and with a very muscular build, Ed could be an intimidating figure, especially to those who were aware of his West Point boxing background; however, he had a soft spot for children, and he often found humor when least expected.

 Duty, Honor, Country were Ed's guidelines.
 He served his country, his, community, and his family with great service, with sincerity, and with devotion.
 The Long Gray Line gets longer yet stiffer.
 Be Thou at Peace.